9 Steps for Growing Big Garlic!

 Give them room to grow

-Plant your garlic with plenty of room for their roots to grow, and to keep the garlic from competing with each other for nutrients and water.
-Spacing them at 6 inches when planting is best.
-This also is close enough for them to provide some shade to each other while growing, which also helps with the next step.
+Plant garlic with plenty of room for their roots to grow, ensuring that the garlic does not compete with each other for nutrients and water.
+Spacing individual cloves at 6 inches apart when planting is best.

 Keep growing garlic cool

 The biggest garlic experiences a long cool winter and early spring when it establishes its root system and prepares for head development, followed by a long (but not too hot) spring and early summer growth period when the heads grow and divide.
-Head growth starts when the soil temperature is around 60° F, and ends when the soil reaches 90° F.
+Head growth starts when the soil temperature is around 60° F and ends when the soil reaches 90° F.

 How to Keep Your Garlic Cool in the Summer